 10/ Over the last three years, the most common names for boys have been Pablo, Gabriel and Alejandro, and for girls Martina, Lucia and Lucia again.

-If you’re thinking of moving to Lanzarote, get a copy of our relocation guide.
+If you’re thinking of moving to Lanzarote, get a copy of our relocation guide from our online book store.